Skip to Content

 Shortening

-Shortening is the go-to method for many people when it comes to thinning out candy melts.
-It is also a food product that you may already have at home, making it a convenient option.
+A go-to method for many people when it comes to thinning out candy melts is shortening.
+This is also a food product that you probably already have at home, making it a convenient option.

 3 – Paramount Crystals

-Paramount Crystals are another product that you can purchase specifically to help with thinning out melted chocolate, carob or, of course, candy melts.
+Paramount Crystals are another product that’s specifically designed to help with thinning out melted chocolate, carob, or candy melts.

-Paramount crystals are primarily made with hydrogenated palm kernel oil yet it is not a liquid oil as you may expect.
-Instead, they are packaged as little crystals that seem dry but will instantly melt when added to your hot candy melts.
+Paramount crystals are made with hydrogenated palm kernel oil, but it’s not in a liquid form as you may expect.
+Instead, it’s packaged as tiny crystals that seem dry but will instantly melt when added to your hot candy melts.

-Many people prefer to use paramount crystals as they give the candy melts a perfect texture when hardened.
-While shortening can make the hardened candy melts a little too soft since shortening is soft at room temperature naturally, paramount crystals are naturally a hard solid at room temp meaning the candy melts will be nice and crisp as well.
+While shortening can make the hardened candy melts a little too soft (since shortening is soft at room temperature naturally), paramount crystals are naturally a hard solid at room temp meaning the candy melts will become nice and crisp as well!

 4 – Cocoa Butter